trozware/troznet/content/post/2019/swiftui-for-mac-3.md

 AppKit provides NSOpenPanel for selecting a file and NSSavePanel for saving.
 I will try to implement NSSavePanel to allow saving the current cat image.

 Since this is an AppKit control rather than a SwiftUI control, I assumed that I would need to use NSViewRepresentable like I did for the NSColorWell in part 2.
-But NSColorWell is a descendent of NSView but NSSavePanel is not.
+But while NSColorWell is a descendent of NSView, NSSavePanel is not.
 So I need a new idea.

-Rather naively, I though maybe I could just create an NSSavePanel in a function inside DialogsView and see what happened.
+Rather naively, I thought maybe I could just create an NSSavePanel in a function inside DialogsView and see what happened.

 ```swift
   func saveImage() {